oortcloud/unofficial-meteor-faq/README.md

 While many IDEs [support SASS](http://sass-lang.com/editors.html), [CoffeeScript](http://stackoverflow.com/questions/4084167/ide-or-its-add-in-for-coffeescript-programming) etc., at the moment, there are no known IDEs that support meteor.
 Two efforts are underway:

 * [Cloud9](https://github.com/meteor/meteor/issues/214#issuecomment-8892697), the cloud-based IDE with Node.js support
 * JetBrains [WebStorm](http://youtrack.jetbrains.com/issue/WI-13858) (Win/Mac/Linux), with existing support for Node.js.
-If you use Webstorm, make sure to [disable auto-save](devnet.jetbrains.net/message/5469319).Webstorm is proprietary software that offers a [gratis license](http://www.jetbrains.com/webstorm/buy/index.jsp) to people working on open source projects
+If you use Webstorm, make sure to [disable auto-save](http://devnet.jetbrains.net/message/5469319).
+Webstorm is proprietary software that offers a [gratis license](http://www.jetbrains.com/webstorm/buy/index.jsp) to people working on open source projects

 ### What versions of Internet Explorer does meteor support?